MishoMish/DEVOPS_2025/docs/EXAM-CHECKLIST.md

 - **Semgrep**: Fast, accurate, language-aware SAST
 - **Trivy**: Comprehensive container scanning
 - **Terraform**: Industry-standard IaC
+- **Flyway**: Simple, reliable database migrations
+- **PostgreSQL**: Production-grade database

 ### What Makes This Project Stand Out?
-- 11 topics covered (4 more than required!)
+- **All 12 topics covered** (5 more than required!)
 - Comprehensive security scanning (SAST + container)
+- Database with version-controlled migrations
+- E2E tests in CI/CD pipeline
 - Production-grade Kubernetes configuration
 - Extensive documentation
-- Pre-commit hooks for code quality

 ## ⚠️ Common Questions & Answers

-**Q: Why no database?**
-A: Focus is on DevOps pipeline automation, not application complexity.
-Adding a database would demonstrate one more topic but isn't required.
+**Q: How do database migrations work?**
+A: Flyway runs as a Kubernetes Job before application deployment.
+Migrations are validated in CI, then applied during CD.
+Each SQL file is versioned (V1, V2, etc.) and applied in order.

 **Q: Why GitHub Actions over Jenkins?**
 A: Simpler setup, native GitHub integration, YAML-based configuration as code, free for public repos.

 **Q: How would you improve this in production?**
-A: Add Helm charts, GitOps (ArgoCD), monitoring (Prometheus/Grafana), secrets management (Vault), and multi-environment deployments.
+A: Add Helm charts, GitOps (ArgoCD), monitoring (Prometheus/Grafana), secrets management (Vault), database backups, and multi-environment deployments.

 **Q: What happens if security scan finds critical vulnerabilities?**
 A: Pipeline continues but reports findings.
 In production, you'd fail the build on CRITICAL findings by changing `exit-code: '1'` in Trivy action.

+**Q: What if a database migration fails?**
+A: The Flyway job will fail, and the deployment won't proceed.
+Flyway tracks applied migrations in a schema_history table, so you can fix and re-run.

 ---